 In addition, a person may face reckless abandonment charges of a greater penalty if a child dies as a result of the abandonment.

 How Can You Protect Yourself?
 Get a Free Case Review

 Some cases of child abandonment aren't always clear and can fall into a gray area of the law.
-If you're facing child abandonment charges, you should contact a criminal defense lawyer in your area who may be able to reduce or lessen the severity of penalties in your case or get it dismissed altogether.
-Take the first step by contacting a lawyer today for a free review of your case.
+If you're facing child abandonment charges, you should consult with a criminal defense lawyer in your area who may be able to reduce or lessen the severity of penalties in your case or get it dismissed altogether.
+Take the first step by contacting a lawyer today for a free review of your criminal case.